 Provision for income taxes.
-Our effective income tax rate was 35% 59% and 31% 26% for the six nine months ended June 30, 2023 September 30, 2023 and 2022, respectively.
-The tax expense for the six nine months ended June 30, 2023 September 30, 2023 decreased by approximately \$6.4 million \$3.2 million primarily due to a decrease in pretax income that resulted in a \$7.1 million \$11.3 million decrease in tax expense based on our projected effective tax rate and offset by an increase of \$0.7 million \$8.1 million in tax from discrete items related to stock based compensation awards.
+Our The Company recorded an income tax expense of \$2.2 million and \$1.4 million for the three months ended March 31, 2024 and 2023, respectively, representing effective income tax rate was 59% rates of (28%) and 26% for the nine months ended September 30, 2023 and 2022, 46%, respectively.
+The Current year tax expense is primarily a result of expenses not currently deductible for the nine months ended September 30, 2023 decreased by approximately \$3.2 million tax resulting in taxable income in certain jurisdictions.
+The \$0.8 million increase in income tax expense was primarily due to a decrease in pretax income that resulted in a \$11.3 million decrease in tax expense based on our projected effective tax rate and offset by an increase of \$8.1 million in tax from discrete items related to stock based compensation awards. nondeductible expenses in 2024.